alshpak/kafka_data_viewer/README.md

-# kafka_data_viewer
+# Kafka Data Viewer

-Desktop UI Tool that providing ability to read and publish kafka records.
+Desktop UI Tool for Kafka that provides ability to read and publish kafka records.

 # Description

-Functionality includes setup of necessary connections and connect to.
+Functionality includes setup of list necessary connections and connect particular Kafka cluster.

-When connected:
+When connected you can use:

-- Logging mode - allows to listen for selected topics
+- Logging mode - allows to subscribe and listen for selected topics

 - Read mode - allows to query particular topic

 - Producer mode - allows to publish the message to specified topic

-Supported formats are:
+The application supports different message encodings, the currently supported:

 - String
 - GZIP